“Social media is not just a spoke on the wheel of marketing. It’s becoming the way entire bicycles are built.” Ryan Lilly, author

 2019 digital platforms will be full of quality, comprehensive and relevant content that is designed with creativity in mind.
 As Snapchat has shown the rest of us, taking bold steps to satisfy social media audience will be hugely rewarded in the coming year.

 Start working on upgrading your old posts and creating new ones that are more interactive, solution-driven and relevant.
 Don’t be afraid to break new ideas, generate creative and engaging content.

-In 2017, we will see more efforts put into the personalised design.
-More user-friendly chatbots are to give “one on one” attention to users and ensure great user experience on social media.
+In 2019, we will see more efforts put into the personalised design.
+More user-friendly chatbots are to give “one on one” attention to users and ensure great user experience on social media with virtual assistants.
 Look at Google’s Allo; it’s clearly a step in the right direction.

 You need to stop putting every social media user into one single bucket.
 It’s far more personalised now.
 People are far more responsive to an individual approach.
 So, if you wish to take your conversions a step further – be personal.

 Recently, Coke started using individual names on their products to let customers own the drinks.

 You may need to research trending topics and what people are currently demanding.
 Provide campaigns that address their needs and design content that can reach them individually, with a personal touch.
 Ensure you deploy quality email strategies as an add-on to your social media efforts.
 This approach will boost your conversion rate in the new year.